 With any luck, the changing attitudes towards te reo will lead to more and more proficient speakers in the future.
 The key way to save an endangered language is to increase its number of speakers (while also being mindful of the culture behind it), which is why we are trying hard to add more and more endangered languages to our app, to try and make them available to as many people as possible.

-If you’d like to try and learn a little bit of Māori, you can get started here or even with some resources from Te Wiki o te Reo Māori, the organisation that runs Māori language week every September.
+If you’d like to try and learn a little bit of Māori, you can get started with us here or even with some resources from Te Wiki o te Reo Māori, the organisation that runs Māori language week every September.
 Once you’ve learnt a few words, come share them with us on Facebook or Twitter—we’d love to see how you’re doing!

 Kia kaha!
 (Be strong/Good luck!)